Category Archives: SF Bay

 This is one of my favorite rides, in part because it’s less well-known (and so less trafficked) than the nearby icons (Diablo, Hamilton).
 It has an absurdly pleasing profile: a mellow gently rolling warm-up through picturebook hobby farms, a just-long-enough, just-steep-enough stair-step climb up through dense woods, followed by a Best-of-the-Best descent that will make the hair on the back of your neck stand up.

 It’s one of a trio of East Bay rides that are similar in general contour: Palomares, Calaveras, and Morgan Territory.
 They’re all about-five-mile climbs, at first gentle, then moderate, up through pretty wooded canyons along creeks.
 To tell them apart: Palomares is the simplest and has the most domesticated ambiance; Calaveras is the easiest (though none is Mt.
 Diablo hard), has no backside descent, has the best open hillside views, is the only one of the three that has great riding contiguous to it, and is ridable only on weekends (because of car traffic); and Morgan Territory has the roughest and narrowest pavement (though not as rough since a recent resurfacing), the best isolation, and the best backside descent.
 Morgan Territory’s pavement used to be poor on the north side of the summit, which didn’t bother the ascent but put a damper on coming back down that way.
-Thankfully, in recent days perhaps a third or one half of the north side has been resurfaced (Spring 2023—thanks, David) makes riding the north side of MTR as an out-and-back a real possibility.
+Thankfully, in recent days perhaps a third or one half of the north side has been resurfaced (Spring 2023—thanks, David) making riding the north side of MTR as an out-and-back a real possibility.
 See details in Shortening the Ride below.
 If you’re riding on a weekend and are just going to ride to the summit and back, do Calaveras or MTR.
 If you want to climb to a summit, descend the back side, then turn around and ride back, do Palomares.
 And if you’re in for a bigger adventure (or a BART ride), do Morgan Territory.

 Mt.
 Diablo